Identify your biggest customer segments and how they are typically referred.

 - Resolve common problems

 - Generate and understand useful insights to create actionable plans

 Find out what data you will need here (18.90KB).

 If you intend to send direct marketing messages to your customers, do check if you have obtained consent, or meet the requirements under the Do Not Call (DNC) Provisions or Spam Control Act.
 No further action is required if consent has been obtained.

-Businesses using point-of-sale (POS), human resource management (HRMS), enterprise resource planning (ERP) or e-commerce systems from IMDA's SMEs Go Digital solution providers will be able to find their data already mapped to the requirements of the BI tool.
+Businesses using IMDA's SMEs Go Digital pre-approved solutions such as point-of-sale (POS), human resource management (HRMS), enterprise resource planning (ERP) or e-commerce systems will be able to find their data already aligned to the requirements of the BI tool.

 The PDPC has a suite of tools and resources to help businesses interested in harnessing the value of data unlock opportunities and future innovation, while upkeeping and strengthening customers’ trust through accountability.
 Find out more below.

 |Advisory Guidelines on Key Concepts in the Personal Data Protection Act (Chapter 12)||Chapter 12 of the Advisory Guidelines for Key Concepts elaborate on and provide illustrations for the Consent Obligation, in particular Chapter 12.71 on the Business Improvement Exception.

 |Data Protection Notice Generator||A free-to-use tool for generating basic data protection template notices to inform an organisation’s stakeholders on how it manages their personal data, in particular the section on reliance on Business Improvement Exception for customer notices.|